Projects — Mauritania

 • Strengthening existing organizations dedicated to managing youth-friendly spaces and responding to the needs of young people

-The project will be implemented in the capital city of Nouakchott, and the Hodh Ech Charghi, Hodh El Gharbi, and Trarza regions.
+The project is being implemented in the capital city of Nouakchott, and the Hodh Ech Charghi, Hodh El Gharbi, and Trarza regions.

 impact